iuryr/born2beroot/README.md

 To check if our commands work, you can use `sudo systemctl status ufw`.

 To tell ufw that all traffica is permitted via port 4242, we'll use the command: `sudo ufw allow 4242`.
 And to check the result, use `sudo ufw status`.

+## 7. Installing and setting SSH
+When we installed our OS in the virtual machine, we already installaed SSH along with the minimal requirements.
+If we did not do this, we could use apt to install it.
+The command would be `sudo apt-get install ssh`.
+As it is a service, we'll need to enable & start it, as we did with ufw.
+To do that use `sudo systemctl enable ssh && sudo systemctl start ssh`.

+The project's subject requires that SSH only operates via port 4242 and that root login is prohibited via ssh.
+To implement this measures we'll need to change the /etc/ssh/sshd_config file:
+- Uncomment the line containing `Port 22` and change 22 to 4242.
+- Uncomment the line containing PermitRootLogin and add a `no` to it: `PermitRootLogin no`